 Holy crap, that was hard work!
 The top shelves in the magazine were so high that you had to stand on tip-toe to drag the shell down from the shelf and catch it on your shoulder.
 4 times out of 5, it would hit your collar-bone.
 Holy crap, that hurt!

 The rest of our tour passed without incident.
 Oh.
-Except for the Argentinian submarine that followed us for a day or so before we started following him for another week or two.
+Except for the Argentinian submarine that followed us around for a couple of days before we started following him for another week or two.
 Oh.
 And the storm that caused the ship to roll over so far that one of the seas dart missiles fell over in the magazines and we all thought we were going to die.
 Oh.
-And the Force 11 storm that followed us for a week on our way home.
+And the Force 11 storm that batttered us for a week on our way home.

 I am sure I have missed some important bits – like the Master of Your Domain contest (predating Seinfeld by several years!) and the deckchair bonfire and my Two Days’ Nines for being thirty seconds adrift from the operations room which place it was my duty to attend and the three-legged volleyball, but I am tired so, if I remember them, I’ll tell you about them another day.